filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **PoRep security now independent from consensus**

 Current PoRep is interactive and needs to get randomness from the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
 This is due to the fact that some consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).
 In NI-PoRep, since randomness is derived locally, there is no link anymore between PoRep and consensus attacks.
 This means that

-- Consensus attacks are not a concern anymore for NI-PoRep security
+- Consensus attacks are not a concern anymore for NI-PoRep security;
-- PoRep can now work “agnostically” with any consensus protocol
+- PoRep can now work “agnostically” with any consensus protocol.

 **Backward compatibility**

 - NI-PoRep would be a separate proof type with a different on-chain flow as current PoRep.
 Anyone can decide whether to use NI-PoRep or not.
-- No need for a new trusted setup
+- No need for a new trusted setup.

 ## Specification